hostmobility/host-insight-client/README.md

 - Control request: opens a remote control session in which the server can set digital out ports on the client
 - Config update: download a new configuration file for the client
+- Software update: download a new version of the client from a predefined location
 - Exit: terminate the application with custom exit code

 The following responses are yet to be implemented:

-- Software update: download a new version of the client from a predefined location
+- Provision: receive a UID from deployment server and save it on the device

 Build requirements:

 - Rust v1.59.0 or later
+- Protobuf compiler

 Host requirements: